 What is menstrual bleeding?

-Now that you understand what both are, let’s talk about how you can tell them apart.
+Now that we’ve defined both types of bleeding, let’s talk about how you can tell them apart.
 If you prefer, click the start button below to take our implantation bleeding quiz for a quick answer on the likelihood of your bleeding being implantation.
 Otherwise, beyond the implantation bleeding quiz start button, you can read about the methodology used in the quiz.

 Implantation bleeding or period: How can you tell?